ygimenez/Pagination-Utils/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Checklist**
+Make sure that you've checked all the items below.

+[ ] Bot has the following permissions:
+- MESSAGE_MANAGE
+- MESSAGE_ADD_REACTION
+- MESSAGE_EXT_EMOJI
+- MESSAGE_READ/WRITE
+- VIEW_CHANNEL
+[ ] PaginationUtils is up-to-date.
+[ ] You have activated the library as descripted in the README.

+**Library info**

+What libraries versions are you using.
+- JDA version X.XXX
+- PaginationUtils version X.XXX

 **Describe the bug**

 A clear and concise description of what the bug is.

 **To Reproduce**

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'